Bapu Padmanabha

-Bapu Padmanabha, also known as Bapu Flute, is an Indian musician and composer who performs Hindustani classical music on his bansuri, a type of bamboo flute.
-He was born on 18 November 1978 in Harihar which is in Davanagere District of Karnataka state in India.
+Bapu Padmanabha, also known as Bapu Flute, is an Indian bansuri flautist, vocalist, and music director.
+He performs Hindustani classical music on his bansuri, a type of bamboo flute, and is also known for meditative flute music, Vachana-based compositions, and work in Kannada cinema.
+He was born on 18 November 1978 in Harihar, which is in Davanagere district of Karnataka state in India.